jab/shorty/README.md

 This re-compiles `requirements.base.txt` (a standard pip requirements lock file) based on your changed `requirements.base.in`.
 See the [pip-tools docs](https://pip-tools.readthedocs.io) if this is new to you.

+The process of updating test-time dependencies is similar, except using the `test` equivalents instead of `base`.

 ## Build and run a container image